mrseidel/book-ics4u-processing-java/javadocs.md

 }
 ```

-Reading through the documentation for the function makes it so that other users will be able to understand the purpose behind your functions, methods, and objects.
+Creating documentation makes it easier to understand the purpose behind your functions, methods, and objects.
 Let's go through the format of the Javadocs above.
 * The first section is the description of what the function is for.
 * The `@param` is used to describe what each parameter is.
 * The `@return` portion describes what is going to be returned from the function

-There will be a more in-depth look at documentation in the [Objects](./objects.md) and [Inheritance](./inheritance.md) sections of the text, which will include documentation specifically for objects, and shortcuts we can use for inheritance documentation.
+Typically, these above is all we will be using in this course for any functions or methods.
+There are some other documentation items that we use for classes instead.
+There are examples of this documentation in the [Objects](./objects.md) and [Inheritance](./inheritance.md) sections of the text.

 ###Exercises
 1. Go back to the exercise(s) you completed in the [Functions](./functions_beyond_void.md) section, and create documentation for all of the functions excluding `draw()` and `setup()`.